murger/room-manager/README.md

 ## UI

-We've opt'ed for a simple look in order to blend in, light mode (white background) denotes the room is available, displaying the room's title in the middle and how long till the next meeting.
+We have opt'ed for a simple look in order to blend in, light mode (white background) denotes the room is available, displaying the room's title in the middle and how long till the next meeting.
 Dark mode signifies the room is occupied, displaying the current event title and a remainder.